The ACT and SAT

 Are they required?

 Universities can set their own admission requirements.
-Most will require the submission of admissions exam scores.
+Most will require the submission of admissions exam/standardised test scores.

 However, some universities are test optional.
 This means they will not hold it against applicants who do not submit scores.
 In lieu of a test score, a test optional institution might require you to submit a graded piece of coursework or controlled assessment.